root-project/root/hist/doc/v600/index.md

     be added with the option it had in `multigraph`.
 -   The option "A" in the `Draw()` was not cleaning properly the current pad.
+-   Implement this option `pads`.
+This option is equivalent to the one in `THStack`.
+It allows to draw all the `TGraphs` in separated pads.

 ### THStack